saras152/myBehavioralCloningProject/README.md

 ### Result

 The model has been able to successfully run the car in the simulator in autonomous environment.
+I have tested the model with simulator on track 1 with different resolutions and it worked equally well.